-A few breweries are slugging it out to see who can create the most alcoholic beer in the world.
+Globally, a few breweries have been slugging it out to see who can create the most alcoholic beer in the world.
 Currently Brewmeister in Scotland holds the top spot with a fiercely potent beer called Snake Venom (ABV: 67.5%).
-To save all of you tough men and women the hassle of going and finding this on your own we have put together a list of the Top 10 Strongest Beers in the world, alongside some suggestions for some local Aussie beers that deliver a good kick.
+To save all of you tough men and women the hassle of going and finding out about the rest, we’ve put together a list of the Top 10 Strongest Beers in the world, alongside some suggestions for some local Aussie beers that deliver a good kick.

 Forget having a session, downing just one of these beers will make you drunker than a monkey’s uncle.
-Here are 10 of the most alcoholic beers in the world, but first 10 of the strongest beers you can buy right now!
+Below we have 10 of the most alcoholic beers in the world, but first 10 of the strongest beers you can buy right now!

 10) Sam Adams Utopias 2017 – ABV: 28% (United States)